TristanTheBeep/KeepAwake/README.md

 ## Getting Started

 1. **Right-click** `FirstRun.ps1` → **Run with PowerShell**
-2. Shortcut `LaunchKeepAwake.lnk` will be created automatically (I did it this way since I could not get Windows to update existing shortcuts with the custom Icon.
-That way when you pin the shortcut you can have a cute icon :D)
+2. Shortcut `LaunchKeepAwake.lnk` will be created automatically (I did it this way since I could not get Windows to update pre-existing shortcuts with a custom icon.
+Doing it this way allows you to pin the shortcut wherever you like with the cute icon :D)
 3. Use this shortcut going forward
 4. KeepAwake will autostart to the system tray.
 To access its features simply right click the tray icon.